walkerrandolphsmith/VersionOne.Valve/_docs/utilities/index.md

 If you intend to add a new `getAsset` to the common utilities please ensure that the default attributes satisfy the requirements for creating an Asset of that type.
 These methods are intended to psuedo "guarantee" oid retrieval.
-The required Attributes may depending on what version of Meta your instance uses, however this problem has yet to be solved.
+The required Attributes may vary depending on what version of Meta your instance uses, however this problem has yet to be solved.

 ```js